Algebra8/Knots/README.md

 Alternatively, the Markov Chain can be initialized with a `BraidWord` instead of a list.
 The BraidWord is wrapped around a list (the _word_).

 ```
-from markovchain import MarkovChain
+from braidgenerator import MarkovChain
-from braidword import BraidWord
+from braidgenerator import BraidWord
 import pandas as pd

 mc = MarkovChain(braidword=BraidWord([1, 2, 3]), maxgen=9, maxlen=10)